-On July 26, 2019, the Company entered into a License and Development Agreement with Cantex Pharmaceuticals, Inc. (Cantex) pursuant to which the Company acquired exclusive worldwide rights to develop and commercialize, for any and all uses, a glycosaminoglycan compound known as DSTAT, which is currently being studied for the treatment of acute myeloid leukemia and acute lung injury in patients with COVID-19.
-Under the terms of the license agreement, the Company is responsible for, and bear the future costs of, worldwide development and commercialization of DSTAT.
+In July 2019, the Company entered into a License and Development Agreement with Cantex Pharmaceuticals, Inc. (Cantex) pursuant to which the Company acquired exclusive worldwide rights to develop and commercialize, for any and all uses, a glycosaminoglycan compound known as DSTAT, which is currently being studied for the treatment of acute myeloid leukemia.
+Under the terms of the license agreement, the Company is responsible for, and bears the future costs of, worldwide development and commercialization of DSTAT.
 In connection with the transaction, Cantex assigned to the Company all of its rights under its DSTAT supply agreements, including its bulk API agreement with Scientific Protein Laboratories LLC (SPL), including subsequent amendments, pursuant to which SPL will exclusively produce DSTAT for the Company through December 2040.